Cursive Generator

 Rhodia Paper

-Premium French paper manufactured by Clairefontaine, renowned in calligraphy community for exceptional smoothness, excellent ink compatibility, and minimal feathering or bleed-through.
-Uses super-smooth coating and quality paper fibers creating ideal surface for fountain pens and calligraphy.
-Characteristics include bright white color making ink colors appear vibrant, incredibly smooth texture allowing pens to glide effortlessly, and high-quality coating preventing ink seeping.
-The 80gsm weight is standard for practice.
-Many professional calligraphers keep Rhodia pads for reliable predictable practice sessions.
+Premium French paper manufactured by Clairefontaine (since 1858), renowned in calligraphy and fountain pen communities for exceptional smoothness, excellent ink compatibility, and minimal feathering or bleed-through.
+Uses proprietary super-smooth coating (Clairefontaine Vellum surface) and high-quality paper fibers creating an ideal surface for fountain pens and calligraphy tools.
+Characteristics include bright white color (typically 90+ brightness) making ink colors appear vibrant with excellent contrast, incredibly smooth texture allowing pens to glide effortlessly without resistance or nib catching, and high-quality coating preventing ink from seeping through even with wet fountain pen inks.
+The standard 80gsm weight is optimal for practice sessions, providing good ink handling without excessive cost.
+Many professional calligraphers maintain Rhodia pads (particularly the DotPad and Graph series with guiding marks) for reliable, predictable practice sessions when learning new scripts or warming up before commissioned work.
+The paper's consistency ensures that techniques practiced on Rhodia translate directly to final work on Bristol or watercolor paper.
+While not suitable for finished archival pieces, Rhodia represents the ideal practice paper for intermediate to advanced calligraphers.

 Watercolor Paper